gtema/gtema.github.io/content/posts/rethinking_openstack_client_auth.md

 Previous attempt with token caching in OpenStackSDK resulted in sporadic failures in DevStack tests where few processes could write into the single file currupting it.
 That puts a strict requirement that cache corruption should not break the process.
-When cache file is currupted it must be just silently dropped, as well as all expired information should be filtered out from a valid file.
+When cache file is corrupted it must be just silently dropped, as well as all expired information should be filtered out from a valid file.
 Additionally a user guiding information about cache file location should be also given when certain unrecoverable situations happen.